 If you have any problems connecting, please contact the Help Desk at 773.508.4487 or email@example.com.

 On-campus access to Loyola's wireless network is available for students, faculty, and staff, as well as invited guests.
 You must register your device through Bradford before wireless access will be granted.

 When you need a mobile device for international travel, please make sure to select a mobile device and service provider that will work in the countries in which you will be traveling.
 AT&T uses the GSM network which works well in most European countries.
 Sprint and Verizon use the CDMA network and have specific devices for World use.
 Voice and data charges can be very costly overseas.
-Please do your research and select the appropriate plans when traveling.
-Blackberry devices handle data much more efficiently by compressing the data.
-This incurs lower data usage charges, but as data consumption increases with newer devices, data charges are more costly. iPhones and Android devices transmit a lot of data and you can incur very heavy data usage charges.
-Please make sure you add international data plans to your device before traveling overseas and turn off the 3G and use wireless access points whenever possible.
+Please do your research and select the appropriate plans when traveling, as they frequently change. iPhones and Android devices transmit a lot of data and you can incur very heavy data usage charges.
+Please make sure you add international data plans to your device before traveling overseas and turn off the Cellular and use wireless access points whenever possible.

 Selecting data plans can be confusing.
 Data plans can differ for each provider and providers frequently change data plans they offer.
 Providers can change from unlimited data plans to tiered in the amount of data and pricing.

 International data is very costly.
 Please consider using wireless access instead of costly data plans when traveling internationally.
 If it must be used, please make sure to add an international data plan to your device before traveling.

 Here is a handy data calculator you can use to estimate how much data you will consume: http://www.att.com/standalone/data-calculator/index.html.